Pear Tart with Custard

 Pear Tart with Custard.

-This tart can be kept out of the fridge for up to 2 days in winter, while in summer it must be refrigerated.
+You can store this tart out of the fridge for up to 2 days in winter, while in summer it should be refrigerated.

 Pears can be replaced with apples or kiwis.